serl/thmon/README.md

 CFLAGS="-fcommon" pip install -r requirements.txt
 ```

 ## Usage

 Activate the venv with `source .venv/bin/activate`, then run `python dht22_read.py`.
-It wîll try to read the values from the sensor, gives 'TEMP HUMIDITY' on stdout and some debug data on stderr.
+It will try to read the values from the sensor, gives 'TEMP HUMIDITY' on stdout and some debug data on stderr.

 ## Pushing to ThingSpeak